rust-lang/cargo/src/doc/src/reference/unstable.md

 experimentation.
 Future nightly releases may introduce changes for the 2021 edition that may break your build.

+The 2021 edition will set the default [resolver version] to "2".

 [edition]: ../../edition-guide/index.html
+[resolver version]: resolver.md#resolver-versions

 <script>
 (function() {